Vegan Very Much

 Going vegan – easy tips to help you get started

-You have made the wonderful decision of going vegan.
+You have made a wonderful decision of going vegan.
 Good for you, we applaud your decision.
 But what’s next?
-Let us share some simple tips!
+Let us share some simple tips to help you!

 30-day minimalism challenge: 210 + 105 fewer items